martingreilinger/ppjg/README.md

 The provided binary offers easy invocation via the _CLI_ or _NPM script_.

 **CLI**

+Directly execute the binary with `npx`:
 ```bash
 npx ppjg
 ```

 **NPM script**

+Create a new script entry invoking the binary:
 ```json
 {
   "scripts": {